xinabox/Arduino_SX01/README.md

 Library for SX01: Analog In Sensor

 ## About the SX01
 This ☒CHIP is equipped to detect an input voltage.
-The sensor is based on the Texas Instruments ADC081C021 8Bit Analog to digital converter.
+The sensor is based on the Texas Instruments ADC081C021 8Bit Analog to Digital converter.
 The sensing range for the SX01 ranges from 0V to a absolute maximum of 3.3V on the IN terminal.

 The SX01 module is housed in an extremely compact 2U×2U chip.